 When someone in the company goes above and beyond to support a particular cause, we want to showcase that.
 For example, one of the Experience Managers in Plovdiv, Bulgaria, Ivo, shared a photo of himself holding a branded sign, wearing his purple and showing his support.
 To increase visibility and spread the message, we not only share it on our platform, but also integrate our platform with TVs around the office so everyone feels more connected to Ivo and International Women’s Day.

-The International Women’s Day website encourages people to share their #BalanceforBetter and #IWD2019 photos on social media and spread the message.
-With the theme of balance, people are encouraged to stand with their arms up and mimic a balance beam of sorts to symbolise that everyone has a part to play in shaping the future of the world.
-Here’s an example from their website to use as inspiration at your own organisation.
+The International Women’s Day website encourages people to share their DigitALL: Innovation and technology for gender equality and #IWD2023 photos on social media and spread the message.
+Previously, with a theme of balance, people were encouraged to stand with their arms up and mimic a balance beam of sorts to symbolise that everyone has a part to play in shaping the future of the world.

-Just like Ivo did in the above picture, create opportunities for your people to take relevant and fun photos to share with their networks.
+Just like Ivo did in the above picture from a previous IWD celebration, create opportunities for your people to take relevant and fun photos to share with their networks.
 In each of our offices this year, we’ve created a photobooth-style area for employees to express themselves in their own way with props and signs.

 Take a moment on International Women’s Day to say thank you to all of the people in your organisation who help support your purpose, mission and values.
 Some low-cost employee recognition ideas include: